 With Greenplum Database, fault tolerance and data availability is achieved with:

 A best practice Greenplum Database deployment uses hardware level RAID to provide high performance redundancy for single disk failure without having to go into the database level fault tolerance.
 This provides a lower level of redundancy at the disk level.

 Greenplum Database uses checksums to verify that data loaded from disk to memory has not been corrupted on the file system.

 Greenplum Database has two kinds of storage for user data: heap and append-optimized.
 Both storage models use checksums to verify data read from the file system and, with the default settings, they handle checksum verification errors in a similar way.

-Greenplum Database master and segment database processes update data on pages in the memory they manage.
+Greenplum Database primary and segment database processes update data on pages in the memory they manage.
 When a memory page is updated and flushed to disk, checksums are computed and saved with the page.
 When a page is later retrieved from disk, the checksums are verified and the page is only permitted to enter managed memory if the verification succeeds.
-A failed checksum verification is an indication of corruption in the file system and causes Greenplum Database to generate an error, cancelling the transaction.
+A failed checksum verification is an indication of corruption in the file system and causes Greenplum Database to generate an error, aborting the transaction.

 The default checksum settings provide the best level of protection from undetected disk corruption propagating into the database and to mirror segments.

 Heap checksum support is enabled by default when the Greenplum Database cluster is initialized with the

 gpinitsystem management utility.
 Although it is strongly discouraged, a cluster can be initialized without heap checksum support by setting the